-The present randomized clinical trial was conducted to compare the effect of Golghand and foot reflexology on elderly the constipation in 2017.
-The sample consisted of 60 elderly people with the constipation according to the criteria of Rom III who were referred for treatment to the clinic of the 22nd of Bahman Hospital of Gonabad in Iran.
+- The present randomized clinical trial was conducted to compare the effect of Golghand and - foot reflexology on elderly constipation in 2017.
+The sample consisted of 60 elderly people with the constipation according to the criteria of Rom III scale (having two or more criteria of the six diagnostic functional constipation criteria) who were referred for treatment to the clinic of the 22nd of Bahman Hospital of Gonabad in Iran.
+Based on previous studies and considering the significance level of 95% and test power of 80%, the sample size was calculated as 26 subjects in each group, which was extended to 30 (totally 60) for a probable sample loss of 10%.
 The participants were selected using convenience and purposive sampling methods based on the study inclusion criteria.
-They were randomly assigned to two groups of reflexology and Golghand.
+They were randomly assigned based on block randomization to two groups of reflexology and Golghand.